-Are you tired of throwing back delicious Red Snapper and other great eating fish because the season is closed?
+Are you tired of throwing back delicious Red Snapper and other great-eating fish because the season is closed?
 The Anglers Envy Team is as well!
-We are proud to introduce a method of fishing that not only puts top table fare in your cooler, but also introduces many of you to a new highly effective technique of fishing known as deep dropping.
-This method of fishing in the deep waters off of Port Canaveral renders some of the best table fare possible in depths starting near 700 feet.
+We are proud to introduce a method of fishing that not only puts top table fare in your cooler but also introduces many of you to a new highly effective technique of fishing known as deep dropping or deep drop fishing.
+This deep drop fishing method is fishing in the deep waters off of Port Canaveral renders some of the best table fare possible in depths starting near 700 feet.

 Your day will start out by boarding our comfortable and clean 33-foot custom Stuart Angler at Blue Points Marina in Port Canaveral.
 We will travel east headed for the beautiful purple and blue waters of the Gulf Stream.
 This is a great time to take in the beautiful scenery such as dolphins, turtles, and flying fish.

 While we are out in those depths it’s not uncommon to catch other pelagic fish such as Mahi, Sailfish, and Wahoo.
-Our crew will definitely keep their eyes out for any opportunity to put you on some exciting action besides deep dropping.
-Some of Anglers Envy Fishing Charter’s best Mahi days have been while we were out deep dropping.
+Our crew will definitely keep their eyes out for any opportunity to put you on some exciting action besides deep drop fishing.
+Some of Anglers Envy Fishing Charter’s best Mahi days have been while we were out deep-dropping.

 The Anglers Envy Team wants all of our customers to have a great time and catch fish while out on our charters.
 We are offering this Deep Drop trip because we understand that many of you would like to try something new and different.
 This will provide you a great story to tell your friends and family while you are sitting down to a fantastic meal.
 This trip will definitely be something you will remember for many years to come.